 8. Sunset on a Rooftop

-Moroccan architecture makes for beautiful earthy colored houses with flat rooftops.
-This means it’s a terrace paradise!
-One of the best ways to see Fes is to find a great rooftop cafe, or bar (like Cafe Clock), and enjoy the city from above.
+Moroccan architecture makes for beautiful earthy-colored houses with flat rooftops.
+This means it’s a terraced paradise!
+One of the best ways to see Fes is to find a great rooftop cafe or bar (like Cafe Clock) and enjoy the city from above.
 Sit here at the end of a day of sightseeing and enjoy the sun setting behind this wonderful city.
 Bliss!

 9. The Royal Palace (Dar Al-Makhzen)